michellekuruvilla/healthmedia/binarymath.md

 ---

 ## Conclusion

 Binary numbers and logic gates **form the foundation of computing**!
 Mastering them will help you understand **programming, circuits, and AI logic**.

 **Next Steps:**
-- Try building **truth tables** for complex circuits.
-- Explore **Karnaugh Maps (K-Maps)** for simplifying logic expressions.
-- Learn how transistors implement **logic gates in hardware**.

-## Popcorn Hack #1

-This task involves converting binary numbers (which use only 0s and 1s) into decimal numbers (base 10) by calculating the value of each binary digit based on its position in the number.
-It demonstrates how binary, the language of computers, can be translated into a format humans commonly use for arithmetic and computation.

 #### Binary to Decimal Converter